-5.2 Example 2: Music- and Arts-Related Multi-Professional Work (MPW)
+3.2.
+Case Study 2: Music- and Arts-Related Multi-Professional Work

-Similarly, in another European project we are developing training packages for multi-professional or inter-agency community arts and community music workers.
-This project is simultaneously a community arts project in itself and a project to define and develop new multiprofessional working skills and environments for professionals in art and social work.
+Similarly, in another European project (see Figure 1) we are developing training packages for multi-professional or inter-agency community arts and community music workers.
+This project is simultaneously a community arts project in itself and a project to define and develop new multi-professional working skills and environments for professionals in art and social work.